reedwoodworth/PowerBI-Projects/README.md

 ## Projects

 ### Project 1: Sales Manager Dashboard
 - **Description:** This project involved creating a Sales dashboard for an imaginary company selling computer hardware.
-The intent was to develop a dashboard being fed with CRM system data, that would be used by sales managers to moniter their team's agent performance and open opportunity pipeline.
+The intent was to develop a dashboard being fed with CRM system data, that would be used by sales managers to moniter their team's quarterly agent performance and open opportunity pipeline.
 - **Data Source:** CSV files containing sales pipeline data and other relavent dimension tables (simulating data from a CRM system).
 - **Key Insights:** Sales team performance by agent & product, quarterly trends, open opportunities.
 - **Technologies Used:** Power BI.